Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 450 Ustroń

-Butterfly House Ustroń is an extraordinary tourist attraction in the Silesian Beskids, perfect to visit on cloudy days.
-In a warm, tropical climate, you can admire exotic butterflies from South America, Africa, and Asia, freely flying among lush vegetation.
-It’s worth remembering that butterflies often hide during rain, so the best experience is visiting on cloudy but dry days.
+The Butterfly House Ustroń is an extraordinary tourist attraction in the Silesian Beskids, perfect to visit on cloudy days.
+In a warm, tropical climate, you can admire exotic butterflies from South America, Africa, and Asia, which freely fly among lush vegetation.
+It is worth remembering that during rain, butterflies often hide, so the best experience is a visit on cloudy but rain-free days.
 This magical place in Ustroń combines education with a unique experience and provides unforgettable memories for the whole family.

 Station of Good Thoughts